-Stilettos are infamous for causing all sorts of knee and joint ailments, but just because your shoe is flat doesn’t mean it’s good for you.
-In fact, some of the flattest shoes like ballet flats are really bad for your feet!
-Of course, the ideal shoe for you depends on the shape of your feet, but there are a few guidelines that apply to everyone.
+Flat shoes are supposed to be the preferred form of footwear.
+While, stilettos are infamous for causing all sorts of knee and joint ailments, but did you know that flat shoes aren't exactly a vacation for your feet either?
+In fact, some of the flattest soled-shoes like ballet flats are really bad for your feet!
+Of course, the ideal shoe depends on the shape of your feet, but there are a few guidelines that apply to everyone.
 Read on to know more about shoes that are bad for your feet, even if you thought otherwise.

-Yes, your go-to summer footwear is actually really bad for your feet’s health.
+Yes, your go-to summer footwear is actually really bad for your feet’s health and you should avoid them.
 Most flip-flops lack arch support and rely on a very flimsy piece of rubber for support.
 Not just that, your toe curls up with every step you take.
 Constant pressure on the toes can lead to hammertoes, in such a situation.
-So avoid those generic flip-flops and choose footwear that provides more support to your feet.
+So avoid those generic flat flip-flops and choose footwear that provides more support to your feet.

 Choose these strappy flats (Rs 909) instead of flip-flops for healthy feet!

 Ballet flats are especially bad for people with flat feet.
-These shoes offer no shock absorption or arch support for both, the walls and the heels of your feet.
-Which is exactly why people with flatter feet risk getting stress fractures and neuromas by wearing ballet flats.
-In case of the pointy ballet flats, the bones rub together.
+These flat shoes offer no shock absorption or arch support for both, the walls and the heels of your feet and you should totally avoid them.
+Which is exactly why people with flat feet risk getting stress fractures and neuromas by wearing ballet flats.
+In case of the pointed ballet flats, the bones rub together.
 Why would you ever do that to your feet?

 You must be wondering how sneakers can be ‘bad’, right?
 But here’s the thing, sneakers that aren’t particularly meant for athletic purposes but are marketed for the same, should never be bought with an intent to wear and workout in.
-Such sneakers are usually too comfortable to be true and provide very little support to your ankles.
+Such sneakers are usually too comfortable to be true and provide very little support to your ankles and should be avoided for flat feet.
 Long durations of walks and running in such sneakers can lead to sprains and serious foot injuries.

 If you’re looking for running shoes, get these grey ones from HRX (Rs 1,499).

 We’re sure you’re as surprised about this one as we are.
-Mules are ‘apparently’ the most comfy shoes out there at the moment.
-But the lack of ankle support makes them just as bad as any of the shoes stated above.
+Mules are ‘apparently’ the comfiest flat shoes out there at the moment.
+But the lack of ankle support makes them just as bad as any of the flat shoes to avoid.
 And when these shoes come with heels, it’s even worse for your feet.
 The fact that you have to curl your toes to put your foot down, makes your feet susceptible to hammertoes, sprains and bunions.
-Looks like that’s a good enough reason not to give in to this trend!
+Looks like that’s a good enough reason not to give in to this flat shoes trend!